Modelling time-varying interactions in complex systems: the Score Driven Kinetic Ising Model

-There are three main reasons that motivate our interest in developing a time-varying parameters version of this model: the first is that, as we will argue in the following paragraphs, the introduction of a dynamic noise parameter $\beta(t)$ allows to better understand the randomness in the dynamics, quantifying the level of noise at any point in time and thus leading to more informed forecasts; the second reason is that the standard Maximum Likelihood Estimators of the KIM parameters $\Theta$ turn out to make systematic errors when the data generating process has time-varying parameters, in particular the estimated values are different from the time-averaged values that generated the sample; lastly our third reason is that by introducing a convenient factorization for the model parameters it is possible to discriminate whether an observation is better explained by endogenous interactions with other variables or by exogenous effects, offering an improved insight on the dynamics that generated the data even when these effects are not constant over time.
+As we show in this article, the development of a score-driven KIM addresses three important points: first, introducing a dynamical noise parameter $\beta(t)$ allows to gain real time insight on the ability of the model to explain the observed dynamics, thus leading to more informed forecasts; second, neglecting time variability of parameters by estimating a standard KIM turn out to produce systematic errors, in particular the estimated values are different from the time-averaged values that generated the sample; third, by introducing a convenient factorization for the model parameters, it is possible to discriminate whether an observation is better explained by endogenous interactions with other variables or by exogenous effects, offering an improved understanding of the dynamics that generated the data even when these effects are not constant over time.